Ways of encouraging bicycle use

 If more people chose to cycle to and from work, the number of tailbacks during peak hours would be reduced.
-Options for boosting bicycle use particularly involve distances up to 15 kilometres.
-High-quality bicycle routes are essential for this group of cyclists, not only within the cities, but also between cities.
-In recent years, the State has encouraged municipal and provincial authorities to provide good regional cycling routes.
-Currently, some 25 fast bicycle routes are being constructed or have already been completed.
+Options for promoting bicycle use generally focus on distances up to 15 kilometres.
+Cycle superhighways are an essential part of this, not only within cities but also between them.
+In recent years, central government has encouraged municipal and provincial authorities to establish good regional cycling routes.
+Currently, some 25 cycle superhighways are in use or under construction.

-Employers, too, benefit from employees riding a bicycle to work.
+Employers, too, benefit from employees cycling to work.
 Employees who cycle are in better shape and are less prone to absence through illness.
-In addition, bicycle use often enables companies to save on parking costs.
-For that reason, the government is encouraging employers to provide adequate bicycle facilities, and introduce a mileage allowance for cyclists.
-Employers may provide cyclists with a (tax-free) mileage allowance of up to 19 cents a kilometre, as is the case for car commuters.
+Moreover, companies may be able to save on parking costs when more employees commute to work.
+For that reason, the government is encouraging employers to provide good facilities for cyclists: